-VIBATIV has not been broadly accepted by physicians, patients, third-party payors, or the medical community in general, and we may never generate significant revenue or profits from VIBATIV.
+The Transaction with Cumberland may not be successfully consummated and, as VIBATIV has not been broadly accepted by physicians, patients, third-party payors, or the medical community in general, and we may never generate significant revenue or profits from VIBATIV.

+The Transaction with Cumberland may not be successfully consummated as it currently remains subject to closing conditions.
 The commercial success of VIBATIV depends upon its acceptance by physicians, patients, third-party payors and the medical community in general.
 VIBATIV may not be sufficiently accepted by these parties.
 VIBATIV competes with vancomycin (which accounts for a substantial majority of patient treatment days), linezolid and daptomycin, all relatively inexpensive generic drugs that are manufactured by a variety of companies, and a number of existing antibacterials manufactured and marketed by major pharmaceutical companies and others, and may compete against new antibacterials that are not yet on the market.
 To date, VIBATIV has not been broadly accepted by physicians, patients, third-party payors, or the medical community in general, we believe primarily due to the availability of low cost generic antibiotic products such as vancomycin and daptomycin.
-Although we continue to view VIBATIV as an important medicine to treat serious infections in very sick patients and we intend to continue to support the product, given the challenges we have faced commercializing VIBATIV in a highly competitive environment against generic drugs, we have reduced and are closely managing our overall spending related to the product.
-In the future, if we are unable to demonstrate to physicians, patients, hospitals, healthcare systems third-party payors and the medical community in general that, based on experience, clinical data, side effect profiles and other factors, VIBATIV is a preferred injectable treatment for treating the infections for which it is indicated, we may never generate significant revenue or profits from VIBATIV.
+If VIBATIV is not accepted as a preferred injectable treatment for treating the infections for which it is indicated, we may never generate significant revenue or profits from VIBATIV.

-We are responsible for marketing, sales and distribution of VIBATIV in the US and we may bear similar costs with respect to additional products in the future, including YUPELRI if approved, which subjects us to certain risks.
+Unless and until the Transaction with Cumberland is consummated, we are responsible for marketing, sales and distribution of VIBATIV in the US and we may bear similar costs with respect to additional products in the future, including YUPELRI if approved, which subjects us to certain risks.

-We currently maintain a limited VIBATIV sales force in the US and plan to add US YUPELRI sales and marketing personnel throughout 2018 to support our co-promotion obligations under our agreement with Mylan should YUPELRI be approved.
-The risks of continuing to support VIBATIV in the US without a partner and fulfilling our US co-promotion obligations to Mylan if YUPELRI is approved include:
+We currently maintain a limited sales force in the US and plan to continue to augment our sales and marketing personnel to support our co-promotion obligations under our agreement with Mylan should YUPELRI be approved.
+The risks of continuing to support VIBATIV in the US without a partner if the Transaction is not consummated and fulfilling our US co-promotion obligations to Mylan if YUPELRI is approved include:

-- costs and expenses associated with creating and maintaining an independent sales and marketing organization with appropriate technical expertise and supporting infrastructure and distribution capability, including third- party vendor logistics and consultant support, which costs and expenses could, depending on the scope and method of the marketing effort, exceed any product revenue from VIBATIV, YUPELRI or any future products for several years; - our ability to retain effective sales and marketing personnel and medical science liaisons in the US; - the ability of our sales and marketing personnel to obtain access to and educate adequate numbers of physicians about prescribing VIBATIV and, if approved, YUPELRI, or any future products, in appropriate clinical situations; and - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines.
+- costs and expenses associated with creating and maintaining an independent sales and marketing organization with appropriate technical expertise and supporting infrastructure and distribution capability, including third- party vendor logistics and consultant support, which costs and expenses could, depending on the scope and method of the marketing effort, exceed any product revenue for several years; - · our ability to retain effective sales and marketing personnel and medical science liaisons in the US; - the ability of our sales and marketing personnel to obtain access to and educate adequate numbers of physicians about prescribing VIBATIV and, if approved, YUPELRI, or any future products, in appropriate clinical situations; and - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines.

-If we are not successful in maintaining an internal sales and marketing organization with appropriate experience, technical expertise, supporting infrastructure, distribution capability and the ability to obtain access to and educate adequate numbers of physicians about prescribing VIBATIV, or any future products such as YUPELRI (if approved), in appropriate clinical situations, we will have difficulty commercializing these products, which would adversely affect our business and financial condition and the price of our securities could fall.
+If we are not successful in maintaining an internal sales and marketing organization with appropriate experience, technical expertise, supporting infrastructure, distribution capability and the ability to obtain access to and educate adequate numbers of physicians about prescribing YUPELRI (if approved) and VIBATIV (if the Transaction with Cumberland is not consummated), in appropriate clinical situations, we will have difficulty commercializing these products, which would adversely affect our business and financial condition and the price of our securities could fall.

-We rely on a single manufacturer for the API for telavancin and a separate, single manufacturer for VIBATIV drug product supply.
+We currently rely on a single manufacturer for the API for telavancin and a separate, single manufacturer for VIBATIV drug product supply.
 Our business will be harmed if either of these single-source manufacturers are not able to satisfy demand and alternative sources are not available.